fdeblasio/pokeemerald-expansion/notes.md

 - Map out progression of low/medium/high power moves for each type/move type and improve level up movesets for more STAB

 ### Items
+- Sorting seems to be broken?
 - Ideally all SV TMs would be available if the bag was ever expanded greatly
+    - Important ones should be made into tutors
 - See if only some bag pockets can show up during battle (Key Items aren't needed in battle, for example)
 - Include charms? (might go over Key Items amount)
 - Xaman's TM Case? (https://www.pokecommunity.com/showpost.php?p=10378278)